 When Carol Counihan began having heart trouble three years ago, she knew exactly where to turn for help.
 "I was born at Doylestown Hospital," she says.
 "All of our children and all but one of our grandchildren were born here."
 Her mother was one of the first two volunteers in the hospital's history.
-With Doylestown Health ranked in the 50 top cardiovascular hospitals in the country by IBM Watson, there was no question in her mind that it was the best choice for her care.
+With Doylestown Health ranked in the 2018 list of 50 top cardiovascular hospitals in the country by IBM Watson, there was no question in her mind that it was the best choice for her care.

 Carol first came to the emergency department at Doylestown Hospital with atrial fibrillation, which was making her short of breath.
 After some tests, her doctors determined that her heart was suffering from severe mitral regurgitation.
 Her surgeon recommended open heart surgery to repair the mitral valve and perform an ablation (called a maze procedure) to get her out of AFib.

 Carol and her husband saw the advantages: a nationally recognized cardiovascular program in their own familiar community, with doctors who knew them and their family.
 "My surgeon had 25 years of experience—he went to the same Central Bucks high school as our own kids!" says Carol.
 "That's the kind of community we are.
 From the outstanding doctors to the entire staff, I could not have gotten better care anywhere else."